Enderols/Hackers__Terminal-Lockdown/README.md

 Battle Royale Hacker Game

 A multiplayer battle royale game where players compete to hack control points and eliminate opponents.
-Built with Python, supporting 1 to N players on the same network.
+Built with Python, supporting 2 to n players on the same network.

 📌 Features: